Jpuga01/Arduino-Code/README.md

-# Arduino-Code
+# Weather Station
-This repository represents all my code for arduino projects
+This repository represents my project for a Weather Station for Arduino